Maspeth Real Estate Market Trends

 Residential Properties Sold in Maspeth

-The median house sale price in Maspeth in December was $858K, up 16.7% year-over-year.
-Condo prices in Maspeth trended similarly, with the median condo price up 24.5% year-over-year to $575K.
-There was no statistically significant data for median coop price activity for the period of December in Maspeth.
+The median house sale price in Maspeth in April was $780K, down 13.3% year-over-year.
+Median coop sale price in Maspeth was $200K, a change of -60.6% year-over-year.
+There was no statistically significant data for median condo price activity for the period of April in Maspeth.

 Discover market trends in other boroughs in New York City